jwoehr/qisjob/README.md

-  -v, --verbose         Increase verbosity each -v up to 3 -x, --transpile       Show circuit transpiled for chosen backend --qasm                Print qasm file with results --token TOKEN         Use this token if a --url argument is also provided --url URL             Use this url if a --token argument is also provided
+  -v, --verbose         Increase verbosity each -v up to 3 -x, --transpile       Show circuit transpiled for chosen backend --qasm                Print qasm file with results --token TOKEN         Use this token
+  --url URL             Use this url
 ```

-Jack Woehr 2019-08-28
+Jack Woehr 2019-08-27